julianfere/SheetsToRedmine/README.md

 - [ ] Integrate with sheets api.
 - [ ] Integrate with redmine api.
 - [ ] Create a simple interface to import data and edit on the fly.
+- [ ] Add option to group inputs by date.
 - [ ] Improve the styles.
 - [x] Persist user data.
 - [ ] Add more customization options. (maybe)